 The proposed Northeast Business Park site is currently also identified as being relatively degraded (Place Environmental, 2007) which contributes to nutrient export from the site.
 Raff Creek has an extended catchment with typically poor runoff control.
-The water runoff management system proposed to be employed by Northern Business Park, includes a combinations of grass swales, bio-retention ponds and wetlands, etc. to "polish" the water before it reaches the Caboolture River.
+The water runoff management system proposed to be employed by the Northeast Business Park includes combinations of grass swales, bio-retention ponds and wetlands, etc. to "polish" the water before it reaches the Caboolture River.